 “A lawyer just doesn’t walk into court – a lot of preparation is necessary beforehand”.
 (Ref.
 10) Similarly, an expert just doesn’t write a report and render an opinion – a lot of investigation is sometimes necessary beforehand.
 Some cases don’t go forward properly until the expert’s work is done, and some don’t go forward at all.

 Counsel can manage costs better by retaining an expert according to the needs of the case, basically as a consulting expert or a testifying expert.

-Rules governing experts are resulting in more out-of-court resolution of disputes.
-As a result experts will be increasingly retained as consulting experts.
+Civil Procedure Rules governing experts are resulting in more out-of-court resolution of disputes.
+As a result, experts will be increasingly retained as consulting experts.
 There are different ways this can be done with different costs.
 (Ref.
-10)
+11)

 There are differences between the cost of a verbal report and a written report at any stage of an investigative.
 There are also differences between a factual report when the expert gives the data only, and an interpretative report when the expert analyses the data and gives the analysis as well.

 The “hot tub” method of resolving differences between expert’s findings and opinions is another cost effective way of working with consulting experts.
-(Ref.11) Experts for the different parties in a dispute or claim meet with their different reports, discuss these and agree a single report on the matter.
+(Ref.
+12) Experts for the different parties in a dispute or claim (1) meet with their different reports, (2) discuss these, (3) resolve their differences and (4) agree a single report on the matter.